 Note that mindfulness should not replace any treatment prescribed by your physician.
 If you’re interested in learning more about Mindfulness you can visit http://medicine.utah.edu/gme/wellness/ and www.mindfulnessutah.com for more information.

-SALT LAKE CITY, Utah (ABC4 Utah) - It's a big week in the race to…
+SALT LAKE CITY, Utah (ABC4 Utah) - Several industries in Utah…